ChenPanxi/Statistical_Computing/README.md

 # Motivation

-Panxi Chen's research involves analysis of images of human tissue samples with hand-labeled abnormalities.
-The analysis of patterns of abnormalities could potentially be made more efficient and accurate than human review with the help of computational feature extraction methods.
+Panxi Chen's research involves analysis of distribution patterns of glomeruli in slices of kidney tissue.
+Samples are hand-labeled and the Hough Transform, a feature extraction method, can be used to facilitate identification of patterns.
 However, the Hough Transform has typically been applied to images and we could not find any publicly available implementations that take point coordinates as input instead of images.
 Although coordinates can be roughly converted into an images using any statistical software capabable of plotting points, current image-based implementations are not robust to the noisy images that result from this conversion.
 Hence, a robust implmentation of the Hough Transform is necessary for the efficient and accurate analysis of the tissue samples under review.

 # Overview of Contents